Tam O'Shaughnessy

-Tam Elizabeth O'Shaughnessy (born January 27, 1952) is an American children's science writer and former professional tennis player who co-founded the science education company Sally Ride Science together with her life partner, astronaut Sally Ride – the first American woman and third woman in space.
+Tam Elizabeth O'Shaughnessy (born January 27, 1952) is an American children's science writer, associate professor emeritus of school psychology, and former professional tennis player.
+She co-founded the science education company Sally Ride Science together with her life partner, astronaut Sally Ride – the third woman and first American woman in space.
 The company was relaunched as a nonprofit entity, Sally Ride Science at UC San Diego, on October 1, 2015.
 O'Shaughnessy serves as executive director.

-Childhood and early career
+Childhood and pro tennis career

 O'Shaughnessy was born in San Andreas, California, and attended Troy High School in Fullerton, California, where she was active in tennis.
 As a junior player, she was coached by Billie Jean King.

 Tennis

 O'Shaughnessy went on to play on the women's professional tennis circuit from 1971 to 1974.
 She competed in the U.S. National Championships (now known as the U.S. Open) in 1966, 1970, and 1972.

 O'Shaughnessy was coached by Dr. Robert Walter Johnson, a physician who played a key role in the tennis careers of Althea Gibson and Arthur Ashe.
 Johnson was an official of the American Tennis Association (ATA), an organization that promotes tennis for African Americans but welcomed players of all backgrounds.
 During the summer of 1966, O'Shaughnessy, who is not African American, competed in ATA tournaments in addition to U.S. Tennis Association junior events.
 She won the ATA national 18-and-under championship, and so was automatically entered into the U.S. National Championship draw.

 O'Shaughnessy also competed in the 1972 Wimbledon Championships.
 During her tennis career, she was ranked as high as No. 52 in the world in women's singles by the Women's Tennis Association and as high as No. 6 in the U.S. in women's doubles (with Ann Lebedeff) by the USTA.
 O'Shaughnessy won national hard-court doubles titles in the junior division (with Ann Lebedeff) and in the women's division (with Pam Austin).

 After retiring from tennis, O'Shaughnessy was the founding publisher of the Women's Tennis Association newsletter for several years before going to college to study biology.